benayaadhi/Dashboard-Finance/README.md

-# Trial-Dashboard
+# Dashboard
-Trial dashboard for XAUUSD
+Dashboard for XAUUSD